rileyrg/linux-init/README.md

 focus_follows_mouse yes
 mouse_warping none

+# start a terminal
+# Use Mouse+$mod to drag floating windows to their wanted position
+floating_modifier $mod
+# kill focused window
+bindsym $mod+q kill

 # Font  for window titles.
 Will also be used by the bar unless a different font
 # is used in the bar {} block below.